 Making modifications to core is not something we’d recommend.
 Our plugins work with WordPress and it’s impossible for us to make them work with all versions if people make their own version of it.
 Remove your core modifications and turn them into plugins so they behave as expected by other plugins and then please update!

 #3: “Plugin x that we use won’t work anymore”

 We understand you want to keep using a plugin if you like it.
 But we feel you only have three options here:

-- contact that plugins developer and ask him to fix it;
+- contact that plugin developer and ask him to fix it;

 - contact another developer and pay him to fix it;

-- drop the plugin and start using another plugin.
+- drop the plugin and search for an alternative.

 #4: “I don’t need any of the new functionality”

 WordPress is updated regularly, not just to add new functionality but to fix security issues too.
 So, updates are not only about new features but about keeping your website safe and secure too.
 Don’t underestimate your chance to get hacked.
 The consequences can be real!